 In some instances, neither the content of your dialogue nor the simplest of tags is enough to inform readers of how a line is spoken.
 If the difference in tone is nuanced enough to matter, avoid qualifying tags with adverbs and go straight for a stronger tag.

 For example, instead of writing "she said quietly", use the word "whispered".
 Both phrases mean the same, but "she whispered" packs the more powerful punch.

 When selecting strong tags, ensure you use verbs that make sense.
 This may seem obvious, but many writers often mistakenly use attributive actions in the place of attributive tags — a grammatical error that's sure to drive copy editors up a wall.

 Here are two examples of attributive actions improperly used as tags:

 "I can't believe it," Emma gasped.

-"That is hilarious," Henry chuckled.
+"That's hilarious," Henry chuckled.

-Unless you're super-human, you probably can't gasp or chuckle words, yet this is exactly what the above sentences imply.
+Unless you're superhuman, you probably can't gasp or chuckle words, yet this is exactly what the above sentences imply.
 Now, let's take a look at two different ways to properly attribute these lines of dialogue:

 "I can't believe it," Emma said with a gasp.